kikifel/kikifel/README.md

 ### Hello World 👋

-I´m currentrly developing my skills... a developer in the making!
+I´m currently developing my skills... a developer in the making!
 Learning: Javascript, HTML, CSS, Node.Js, MySQL, Express, React and much more!

 Here are some ideas to get you started: